-It’s a good idea to get quotes from multiple home warranty companies before settling.
-Every company has its own set of standard features and different rates based on where you live and what type of coverage you have.
-Some companies also give you a choice between different service call fees and choosing a higher amount could result in a lower premium.
+It’s a good idea to get quotes from multiple home warranty companies before deciding which to purchase.
+Every company has its own set of standard features and different rates based on where you live and the type of coverage.
+Some companies also let you select between different service call fees.
+Choosing a higher amount could result in a lower premium.
 Look at all your options and decide which home warranty provider offers you the best coverage at the best rate.

-If a home warranty doesn’t seem worth the investment to you, you can always set aside money on your own instead.
-Set up a savings account for unexpected home repairs and put a little money away each month.
+If a home warranty doesn’t seem like a worthwhile investment and wasn’t provided by the home’s seller, budget to set aside money for unexpected repairs instead.
+Open a savings account for unexpected home repairs and put a little money away each month.
 If you can spare $100 per month, you’ll have $1,200 by the end of the year to put toward future repairs.
 That should be enough to cover most home repairs.

 Take some time to do the math and figure out whether a home warranty is a smart purchase for you.
+If you’re a home seller, talk to your realtor to find out if buyers in your neighborhood truly expect that you offer a warranty.
 If you don’t think you can afford to maintain an emergency fund, a warranty might make sense.
-But if you can set aside some cash every month, it might be better to forego the warranty.
-That way, you retain full control over what service technicians you use and what new appliances you get.
+But if you’re a disciplined saver, it might be better to forego the warranty.
+That way, you retain full control over what service technicians you use and what new appliances are installed in your home.

-Home warranty customers are generally unhappy with the services they receive.
-Part of that comes from misunderstandings about what is and isn’t covered, and part of it has to do with companies not always living up to their word.
-Choice Home Warranty, in particular, stands out as being a bad offender.
-If you’re interested in checking out some other options, consider these:
+The unhappiness that some purchasers of home warranties express comes from misunderstandings about what is and isn’t covered.
+Of course, part of that has to do with companies not always living up to their word.
+If you’re interested in checking out some other options, consider these companies: